 When counselling I use but am not confined to the following approaches:

-Cognitive behavioural therapy (CBT):This therapy is most beneficial for eradicating negative thoughts, patterns and behaviours.
+Cognitive behavioural therapy (CBT):This therapy is most beneficial for eradicating negative thoughts, patterns and behaviours including panic attacks.
 It focuses on practical ways to improve your current issues and anxieties.
 In doing so it allows you to maintain a healthier more fulfilling lifestyle.

 Psychodynamic approach: This therapy focuses on the effect that your early experiences have had on your present life and how they have shaped who you are today.
 By working through any unresolved issues you are able to let go of negative past experiences and build healthier relationships with yourself and others.